 Though their skill is not overcomplicated, the place where they demonstrate their skill is, on the side of a building far above the ground and is essential to the appearance of the building, plus few people are willing to do it.

 You may have a skill as well that seemingly is not overcomplicated, but is essential and few people are willing to do it.

 And you need to be paid accordingly.

-In 2016, do not underestimate your value to yourself nor to your organization or business.
+For your future, do not underestimate your value to yourself nor to your organization or business.

 You have a skill set…use it.